finn-no/apps-handbook/FIRST_DAYS.md

 # Your first days here
 Here's a rough plan of what you'll be doing, we hope you like what we have prepared for you.

+## Training program
+If you don't have much experience with Android we have prepared a nice 6-month training program for you, in this period you'll be mentored and challenged to become a great Android developer.
+This program might be different from people to people, it mainly depends on your current experience level.

-## Onboarding project
+## Onboarding program
-We have set up an onboarding project to get you started in how we have been doing things at FINN.
+If you have been working with Android for quite some time and feel confident you'll be faced with our onboarding program to get you started in how we have been doing things at FINN.
 We call this project "Wishlist" or "Ønskeliste" in Norwegian.
 You'll find all the details of this project [here](/ONBOARDING_PROJECT.md).

 ## Starter tasks
 You will start contributing to our main app by solving tasks marked as "starter-tasks" in our Trello board, feel free to include any improvements that you have in mind into the mix, we'll collaborate to solve your doubts as well as to give you insight in any of the decisions we took in the apps.
 You're part of the team now, your feedback is important for us to improve the way we do things so please share anything that you feel could be better, doesn't matter if it's small or big.